cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.4.1.
 Running CT1 on Linux with Wine
        ------------------------------
-In a short test under MINT 17.3 with Wine 3.0 (https://www.winehq.org/) in March 2018 the setup of CrypTool 1.4.41 worked fine.
+In a short test under Ubuntu 20.04 with Wine 5.0 (https://www.winehq.org/) in 2021 the setup of CrypTool 1.4.42 worked fine.

 Most functions in CT1 itself (about 90 %; like encryption methods, RSA key generation, or hash demo) work well under Wine.

-Wine is much more stable than 2 and 8 years ago.
+In the meantime, Wine is much more stable than older versions of Wine.
 Here some details what worked well (ok) at the test, and what did not (nok):
 - ok:  Calling most dialogs (incl.
 RSA-AES hybrid encryption demo), performing the calculations, calling of Flash executables, and clicking F1 for context-sensitive help within CT1
-- nok: Calling of F1 for a selected menu item
+- ok:  Calling of F1 for a selected menu item
 - ok:  Warning dialog, if Java isn't installed in Wine
 - ok:  Showing the readme file in IE (called from CT1 via menu "Help")
-- nok: Calling a PDF (book, presentation) from CT1 via the menu "Help":
+- ok:  Calling a PDF (CT Book, presentation) from CT1 via the menu "Help":
-       Wine unsuccessfully searches Acrobat Reader (even if Okular and Acrobat are there).
+       Wine successfully finds pdf readers like Acrobat, Okular or Foxit.
 - ok:  In the online help: Call of inner links within the online help
 - nok: In the online help:
-       - Calling external programs from the help (readme.txt in notepad, PDFs)
+       - Calling external programs from the help (readme.txt, PDFs)
+       - Staring the context menu
-       - Search within the Microsoft online help doesn't work.
+       - Search within the Microsoft online help doesn't work
 - ok:  In the online help:
        - Navigation via the back and forth buttons
 - nok: Some malfunctions within the Macromedia application NT
+- nok: Generic t-adic NAF Key Generator cannot be started
+- Since Oracle changes the procedures for Java, it's often nt found.

 Generally we do not make extra efforts to support Wine.
-Instead of that, please try the platform-independent version JCT which also runs under Linux (see chapter 3.5).
+Instead of that, please try the platform-independent version JCT which also runs under Linux (see chapter A.2).

 See also: https://www.codeweavers.com/compatibility/crossover/cryptool